puzzle/ansible-training/content/en/docs/04/02/_index.en.md

 * Add information about the installed operating system to the `motd` file as well.

 {{% alert title="Tip" color="info" %}}
-  Remember using the `setup` module to get a list of all facts!
+  Remember using the `ansible.builtin.setup` module to get a list of all facts!
 {{% /alert %}}

 {{% details title="Solution Task 2" %}}